laurentdjin/ToDoListApp/README.md

 ### Team
-This QT and C++ project was created by:
+This project was created by:

 - [Laurent]
 - [Bryan]